HMS Deal Castle (1706): Specifications and construction

-Initially intended for merchant service, the vessel was purchased for Naval use while still under construction at Richard Burchett of Rotherhithe on 2 August 1706.
+Initially intended for merchant service, the vessel was purchased for naval use while still under construction at Richard Burchett of Rotherhithe on 2 August 1706.
 She was launched on 9 September 1706.
-Her gundeck was 98 ft 2 in with her keel 74 ft 6 in reported for tonnage.
+Her gun deck was 98 ft 2 in with her keel 74 ft 6 in reported for tonnage.
 Her breadth was 26 ft 2.5 in.
 Her depth of hold was 11 ft 0 in.
 Her builder's Measure tonnage was 27218/94 tons.
 She carried a standardize armament of twenty 6-pounders on the upper deck (UD) and four 4-pounders on the quarterdeck.
-She was a full rigged ship.
+She was a full-rigged ship.

 Commissioned service

-She was commissioned in 1707 under the command of Commander Charles Howard, RN for the West Indies.
-In August 1707 after Commander Howard had drowned, Commander Henry Blimstone, RN took command in the West Indies.
-In 1709 Commander John Codner, RN took command for service in the North Sea and English Channel and later to Jamaica.
+She was commissioned in 1707 under the command of Commander Charles Howard, RN, for the West Indies.
+In August 1707 after Commander Howard had drowned, Commander Henry Blimstone, RN, took command in the West Indies.
+In 1709 Commander John Codner, RN, took command for service in the North Sea and English Channel and later to Jamaica.
 He was promoted to captain in January 1713, but died on 23 April 1714.
-In April 1714 Commander (promoted Captain September 1714) Francis Willis, RN prepared for service on the Scottish Coast at Leigh.
+In April 1714 Commander (promoted Captain September 1714) Francis Willis, RN, prepared for service on the Scottish Coast at Leigh.
 In 1717 she went to Newfoundland.